rubixchain/learn/docs/developer-guides/smart-contracts/examples.md

 - we can now proceed to execute the contract with "Red" as a vote.

 ![Execute smart contract](/img/smart-contract-images/execute.png)

+- similar to deployment of the smart contract, use the output of the execute smart contract to go ahead with the signature response.

 ```bash
 curl -X POST http://localhost:20000/api/execute-smart-contract \